mihir787/case_study_one/case_study_one.md

 ### Introduction

 In the late 1970s the United States began a renaissance of craft brewing that would turn into a national phenomenon.
 In 2017 there was recorded a total of over 6,000 breweries and it is estimated that 83% of 21+ adults now live within 10 miles of a brewery.
 The industry was measured as contributing 67.8 billion dollars to the U.S. economy in 2016.
-The code below begins with a raw data dump of prominent breweries and beers with the goal of analysis.
+The code below begins with a raw data dump of prominent breweries and beers with the goal of analysis to determine areas of potential distribution expansion.
 As shown in the initial data exploration, the data is not entirely clean.
 However, once the data has been appropriately cleaned meaningful insight can be gleaned.
+Our goal is to generate some meaningful metrics to assist your organization with the future business development strategy that we reviewed last quarter.

 ### Initial Review and Cleanup

-From initial review of the information provided we will show how many breweries are present within each state.
+From initial review of the information provided from your IT department it became clear some of the brewery names required investigation.
+Below is the result of our fuzzy text logic which generated a more usable Brewery data set.

 ```r